swedenconnect/technical-framework/13 - Signature Activation Protocol.md

 - the signer's identity,
 - information about how the signer was authenticated and by whom, and,
-- reference to the data to be signed.
+- reference to the signature request, binding this instance of authentication to the specific instance of signing, the data being signed and the agreement to sign.

 This implements the scenario where the Identity Provider is the sole entity which can verify the signer's private credentials via the SIC (Signer’s Interaction Component).
 This instance of authentication is used by the Identity Provider to generate the SAD in accordance with section 5.10 of [[RSIG-PP-1](#rsig-pp-1)].